unstoppablecarl/downsync/src/markdown/downsync-rules.md

 When a Unit Activates it gains 1 Action Point.
 A Unit may perform any number of actions provided the action cost is paid.
 Each action must be completely resolved before performing another action.

-The actions a Unit can perform and their costs are indicated on the Unit's card.
+The actions a Unit can perform, and their costs are indicated on the Unit's card.

 ### Action Stats